MarkLaVenia/rockr/README.md

         accomplish with a `rockr` package.
 Nevertheless, within the suite of `rockrverse` packages might live an `R` cousin of `pymetal`: `rmetal`, if you will.
-I’d venture that those interested in using `rockr` package would appreciate having a `rmetal` functionality that is easily available–either for manifest purposes of just for kicks.
+I’d venture that those interested in using a `rockr` package would appreciate having a `rmetal` functionality that is easily available–either for manifest purposes of just for kicks.